 There always has been fake news, even before the term was coined, but it has become baked into the way many Americans now get their information about the world, science writer Carl Zimmer said in the inaugural AAAS Kavli Science Journalism Award lecture.

 Zimmer traced the history of fake news – both humorous and disturbing – and its implications for public policy in an era when traditional structures for gathering, editing and distributing news about science and other topics are eroding.
 He spoke on Oct.
 12 before an overflow crowd at Stony Brook University on Long Island, the first of three venues this fall for the new AAAS Kavli lecture series.

-The series, which brings winners of the distinguish journalism award to campuses for public lectures and classroom workshops, continues with talks by correspondent Richard Harris of NPR at the University of Texas on Nov.
+The series, which brings winners of the distinguished journalism award to campuses for public lectures and classroom workshops, continues with talks by correspondent Richard Harris of NPR at the University of Texas on Nov.
 2 and Paula S. Apsell, senior executive producer of PBS’s NOVA, on Nov.
 10 at the University of Oregon.